Our Response to COVID-19

 Gastroenterology of the Rockies wants to assure our patients and the community that we are following guidance from public health officials and government agencies regarding COVID-19.
 As part of our commitment to help protect the health and safety of our patients and employees, we are practicing the following safety measures to protect our patients and staff:

-If you have an appointment, and you have symptoms of Covid-19 (cough, fever, shortness of breath, etc.) please call us immediately:
+If you have an appointment and have been recently diagnosed with COVID-19, please call us immediately: 303-604-5000

 Below are some common questions and our current advice, please realize that this information may change as more medical data is received.

 - Should I get vaccinated against COVID-19 if I have not already been vaccinated?